Dordt College’s M.Ed. program is Christian, high-quality, online, flexible, affordable, collaborative, and practical.

 - Cost: Tuition is $315/credit with a one-time Technology Fee of $100.

-- The Curriculum and Instruction track is 30 credits, the School Leadership track is 36 credits, and the Sport Leadership track is 33 credits.
+- The Curriculum and Instruction specializations are 30 credits, the School Leadership specialization is 36 credits, and the Sport Leadership specialization is 33 credits.

 - A typical plan of study includes one course every fall and spring and three courses every summer for two full years.
 A slower pace can reduce summer work to two courses in each of three summers.